sheldonucr/ucr-eecs168-lab/lab1/README.md

 ## Introduction

-In this tutorial, you will learn how to draw custom IC layout and simulate your design using 28/32/90nm technologies in Synopsys Custom Design Tools.
+In this tutorial, you will learn how to draw custom IC layout and simulate your design using 28/32/90nm technologies in Synopsys Custom Compiler.
 This tutorial includes the detail steps of schematic, layout, and simulation of designs.

 You need to have some basic skill for Linux environment to manage the design file (creation/rename/modify folders and files).
 If you want to know how to use Linux, there are many of tutorials available on the web.
 For example, there is small Linux cheat sheets [here](http://www.nixtutor.com/linux/all-the-best-linux-cheat-sheets/) and long tutorials [here](http://tldp.org/LDP/gs/node5.html)